Pages

 WATERING YOUR GARDEN

 The joy of having a garden is the daily walk of anticipation to check and see what's new and what's happening in your lovely oasis.
-Finding new growth, little flower buds ready to burst open and the beginnings of little fruits and vegetables.
+Finding new growth, little flower buds ready to burst open and the beginnings of little fruits and vegetables makes me look forward to future walks.
 It is all so satisfying.

 I feel like all of my plants appreciate my presence, attention and care.